Union Jack flag icon Canada flag Canada Ireland flag Ireland

 The impact of climate change, such as rising sea levels and coastal erosion, is having a huge impact on Britain’s heritage.
 Tintagel Castle3 in Cornwall is one of a number of castles at risk due to the accelerated rate of coastline erosion.
 Parts of the cliff directly in front of the visitor centre at Tintagel have recently been lost to erosion, eating into a viewing area and coastal path.

-Faith Kitchen, Customer Segment Director at Ecclesiastical Insurance, said: “As the UK’s leading insurer of Grade I listed buildings, we’re passionate about protecting Britain’s heritage.
-Our latest research has found the majority of heritage leaders are concerned about how climate change may impact their organisation and four in five feel their organisation is unprepared for the climate emergency.
-The climate emergency presents serious risks to heritage organisations and the impact of extreme weather on heritage properties and grounds are key concerns for management.
+“As the UK’s leading insurer of Grade I listed buildings, we’re passionate about protecting Britain’s heritage.
+Our latest research has found that the majority of heritage leaders are concerned about how climate change may impact their organisation, and four in five feel their organisation is unprepared for the climate emergency.
+The climate emergency presents serious risks to heritage organisations, and the impact of extreme weather on heritage properties and grounds is a key concern for management.
 We’re encouraging heritage organisations to think about the risks they face and how best to protect their organisations for the future.”

 View the Heritage Risk Barometer 2022.